Reliable Cellular Automata with Self-Organization: Hierarchy

 A locally recognizable structure change would be a change in the address field.
-A locally unrecognizable change would be to erase two neighbor colonies based, say, at $BQ$ and $2BQ$ and to put a new colony in the middle of the gap of size $2BQ$ obtained this way, at position $1.5BQ$.
+A locally unrecognizable change would be to erase two neighbor colonies based, say, at \( \B \Q \) and \( 2\B \Q \) and to put a new colony in the middle of the gap of size \( 2\B \Q \) obtained this way, at position \( 1.5\B \Q \).
 Cells within both the new colony and the remaining old colonies will be locally consistent with their neighbors; on the boundary, the cells have no way of deciding whether they belong to a new (and wrong) colony or an old (and correct) one.

-The only kind of disruption whose correction can be attempted along the lines of traditional error-correcting codes and repetition is the first one: a way of its correction was indicated in Subsection ~\ref{ss.ftol-block}.
-The three other kinds are new and we will deal with them in different ways.
+The only kind of disruption whose correction can be attempted along the lines of traditional error-correcting codes and repetition is the one of kind~\ref {i:info}: a way of its correction was indicated in Section~\ref{sec:ftol-block}.
+The three other kinds are new; we will deal with them in different ways.

-To fight locally recognizable changes in the structure, we will use the method of destruction and rebuilding.
+On locally recognizable changes in the structure, we will use the method of destruction and rebuilding.
 Cells that find themselves in structural conflict with their neighbors will become vacant.
-Vacant cells will eventually be restored if this can be done in a way structurally consistent with their neighbors.
+Vacant cells will eventually be restored if this can be done fast, in a way structurally consistent with their neighbors.

-To fight program changes, our solution will be that the simulation will not use any ``program'' or, in other words, ``hard-wire'' the program into the transition function of each cell.
-We will not lose universality this way: the automata will still be universal, i.e.~capable of simulating every other automaton by appropriate block simulation; but this particular simulation will differ from the others in that the transition function will perform it without looking at any program.
+To fight program changes, our solution will be that the simulation will not use any ``program'' or, in other words, we ``hard-wire'' the program into the transition function of each cell.
+We will not lose computational universality this way: as the hard-wired program itself can simulate some fixed cellular automaton on one of its tracks (which will be called the \( \Payload \) track).

 To fight locally unrecognizable changes, we will ``legalize'' all the structures brought about this way.
-Consider the example where a single colony sits in a gap of size $2BQ$.
+Consider the example where a single colony sits in a gap of size \( 2\B \Q \).
 The decoding function is defined even for this configuration.
-In the decoded configuration, the cell based at site 0 is followed by a cell at site $1.5BQ$ which is followed by cells at sites $3BQ,4BQ$, etc. Earlier, we did not have any use for these illegal configurations.
-We must legalize them now.
-Indeed, since they can be eliminated only with their own active participation, we must have rules (trajectory conditions) applying to them.
-This is the real reason for the introduction of generalized cellular automata.
+In the decoded configuration, the cell based at site 0 is followed by a cell at site \( 1.5\B \Q \) which is followed by cells at sites \( 3\B \Q,4\B \Q \), etc. These configurations, viewed as ``illegal'' earlier, will be ``legalized'' now; this way they can be eliminated with their own active participation, provided we have rules (trajectory conditions) applying to them.
+This is the main reason for the introduction of generalized cellular automata.